top of page

 DAY ONE: MEET AT GREAT EXUMA INTERNATIONAL, REGISTRATION AND KAYAK SKILLS

 We ask that you arrive on an early flight from Nassau into Great Exuma (or arrive early and soak up the Caribbean vibes!).
 We will transfer everyone from the airport to our comfortable beachside accommodation.
 There will be some introductory safety briefings and we will check your kit to ensure you have everything you need for this predominantly ocean-based adventure.
 There will also be an orientation with the kayaks so we can check everyone is good to go with the gear we are going to be using for the next few days.
-We will follow this up with dinner on us and this is a great chance to meet the rest of the group and bond over a couple of Sands Light local brewskies – or a classic Caribbean cocktail or two.
+We will then walk down to some fish shacks near to where we will do our kayak activities and you can buy some local catch for dinner if you like.
+We will keep it informal and get to know one another as the sun sets over the water..

 ACCOMMODATION: Hotel